 What if the answer to breast cancer prevention in diabetic women was aspirin?
-Recent studies are showing a significant risk reduction in breast cancer in diabetic women who had long term use of a low-dose aspirin.
+Recent studies are showing a significant risk reduction in breast cancer for diabetic women who had long term use of a low-dose aspirin.

-Start Taking an Aspirin for Breast Cancer Prevention
+Discover How to Use Aspirin for Breast Cancer Prevention

 A high percent reduction

 Diabetes in women has been known to increase the risk of developing breast cancer.
 A recent study done by a team of medical researchers in Taiwan studied 148,739 diabetic women and had them begin taking a low dose aspirin.
 In their 14 years of studying this group of women, the researchers saw the breast cancer risk reduced by 47%.

 In comparison to women who didn’t take an aspirin, the diabetic women taking an aspirin a day showed an 18% lower risk of developing breast cancer.
 This may be a breakthrough in breast cancer prevention for women.

 Low dose aspirin could be an answer to breast cancer prevention if women begin to taking it long-term.
 But an aspirin can still serve to prevent cardiovascular disease.
 Therefore, an aspirin a day can be a fighter in the risk of two diseases affecting women’s health today.

 More on the Uses for Aspirin to Manage Health Issues

 While low-dose aspirin seems to show a moderate reduction in risk, it should not be the sole method for your health management.
 It is important to maintain a healthy exercise routine to help prevent breast cancer as well as other health problems.